gboeing/ppde642/syllabus/readme.md

 **Feb 10 - Data cleaning and exploration**

-We introduce data wrangling, cleaning, and feature engineering to prepare data for analysis and then discuss exploratory descriptive statistics and visualization techniques to explore patterns in the data.
+We explore advanced data wrangling, cleaning, and feature engineering to prepare data for analysis and then discuss exploratory descriptive statistics and visualization techniques to explore patterns in the data.

 Readings to be completed prior to class: